OSTUSA/ndriven/README.md

 ###Infrastructure.NHibernate###
 This contains everything needed to get started with the [NHibernate ORM](http://nhforge.org/).
 This project contains a `SessionFactoryBuilder` capable of creating session factories in a thread safe matter.

-The one repository include implements the generic `IRepository` interface and covers most use cases.
+The one repository included implements the generic `IRepository` interface and covers most use cases.

 ###Presentation.Web###
 NDriven contains an MVC presentation layer out of the box.
 The only infrastructure project it relies on is Infrastructure.IoC.